mehul009/syncer/README.md

 run this coad on a hard-drive by simply write 'python3 syncer.py' (with administartive permission)

 for any help mail me on mehulsutariya09@gmail.com

+Add extra properties like file size an speed